rwbogl/pisot/docs/source/implementation.rst

     fi:
     fi:

-Perhaps this is an obvious design pattern to an experienced Maple programmer.
-To my eyes, there is a cognitive barrier between what is being done (removing the root 1) and what is being written (convert lists to sets and doing set subtraction and then converting back to lists).
+Perhaps this is an obvious design pattern to an experienced Maple programmer, but to my eyes, there is a cognitive barrier between what we want to do (remove the root 1) and what is being deon (convert a list to a set, perform set subtraction, and then converting the result back to a list).

 If ``roots`` is a dictionary of roots, then in Python the same task can be accomplished as::